 - Red meat

 As per our estrogen high food list – this list doesn’t contain every testosterone boosting food type available but it does give an accessible overview of the items you should be including more of.
-As you might have figured out already, emphasis is on healthy fats.
+As you might have figured out already, the emphasis is on healthy fats.

 It’s important that you reduce your body fat to a healthy level if you want to ensure that your estrogen count is as low as possible – this will also mean that it’s easier to keep the stuff off when it’s gone because there won’t be a huge influx of estrogen to keep it in place.